Every year we offer a limited number of exciting work placements throughout the zoo.

 There will be some opportunity to observe skilled catering staff at work and learn about food storage and hygiene protocol.

-We have 3 main shops at the zoo – the main entrance shop, Fountains Shop and Manado Town, along with a number of pop-up outlets across the site.
-They sell a range of products including souvenir gifts, toys, clothing, books, jewellery and confectionary.
+We have 3 main shops at the zoo – the main entrance shop, Madagascar Market Place and Manado Town.
+We also have a number of pop-up outlets across the site, as well as activities which include face painting, Handimals and remote boats.
+We sell a range of products including souvenir gifts, toys, clothing, books, jewellery and confectionery.

-Students will gain an overview of all aspects of retail work, including customer service, displaying and pricing goods, stock rotation and stock transfers.
-Students will also assist with general housekeeping tasks, helping to keep the shops and outlets neat and tidy at all times.
+Students will gain an overview of all aspects of retail work.
+This will include customer service, displaying and pricing goods, stock rotation and stock transfers.
+Students will also assist with general housekeeping tasks, helping to keep the shops and outlets clean, neat and tidy at all times.
+You will see how busy and exciting the world of zoo retail really is!

 Our Guest Experience team takes care of everything else a guest may need when visiting the zoo.
 This includes car parking, selling admission tickets, site presentation, operating the boat trip and monorail, and running events like The Lanterns at Chester Zoo!